-The class participation mark is based on contribution during seminar classes across the semester.
-Precise expectations for participation will be discussed in the first lecture.
+TThe class participation mark is based on contribution during seminar and lecture classes across the semester.

 3. Research essay proposal (10%)

 The research essay proposal is the basis for the research essay.
-It must include a specific research question; a synopsis of the core argument of the paper and a preliminary list of research resources in a bibliography.
-The synopsis must be between 250 and 500 words in length (1-2 pages).
-The bibliography is additional.
+It must include a specific research question; a synopsis of the core argument of the paper and a preliminary list of research resources.
+The synopsis itself must be between 250 and 500 words in length (1-2 pages).

-to discuss their research proposals with the course coordinator prior to submission.
-As well as assessing proposals, the course coordinator will provide direction on how the proposals couldbe amended for the purpose of completing the research essay.
+You are encouraged to discuss your research proposal with me prior to submission.
+As well as assessing your proposals, I will provide direction on how the proposals could be amended for the purpose of completing the research essay

 4. Research essay presentation, peer review and reflection (10%)

-Within one week of your presentation, students will be required to submit a 500 word reflection on their presentations and the discussion with peers.
+will reflect the peer assessor's view of the quality of the presentation.
+Within one week of your presentation, you will be required to submit a 500 word reflection on your presentation and the feedback you received from your peers.
 The course coordinator will mark this reflection, taking into account the peer assessments.

 5. Research Paper (50%)

 For the 3000 word essay, students will undertake independent research that follows on from their research proposal and presentation.
 You are encouraged to discuss with me any ideas or concerns you have about your essay.